 AFFF was often used to fight fires but also for training purposes.
 In addition, the highly efficient type of fire suppressant agent was washed from fire trucks in fire stations bays after responding to fires.

 There are various routes through which PFAS chemicals may enter your urinary system.
-People who drink water contaminated by the compounds in question are at risk of developing cancer because these chemicals get into the blood through the gastrointestinal wall and eventually into the urinary tract, and accumulation of perfluoroalkyl substances in human tissues leads to prostate cancer.
+People exposed to the compounds in question are at risk of developing cancer because these chemicals get into the blood through the gastrointestinal wall and eventually into the urinary tract, and accumulation of perfluoroalkyl substances in human tissues leads to prostate cancer.

 For decades, the Department of Defense (DoD) has been using AFFF, despite warnings regarding its toxicity.
-Not long ago, the DoD has admitted that firefighting foam slipped into drinking water systems at military bases around the country.
-Elevated levels of highly fluorinated chemicals were detected when the groundwater at military sites was initially screened for PFAS.
+Not long ago, the DoD has admitted that elevated levels of highly fluorinated chemicals were detected when the soil at military sites was initially screened for PFAS.

-At this moment, about 206 military sites have been identified to have contaminated water exceeding the limit in the EPA's guidelines, and more than 400 that are likely to be contaminated.
+At this moment, about 206 military sites have been identified with PFAS contamination levels at hundreds of times the amount considered acceptable by the Environmental Protection Agency, although no formal national standard has been created.
 As the investigation continues, there are high chances of these numbers to grow.
 Amongst the sites that were tested, there were various branches of the military identified:

 Unfortunately, prostate cancer is not always diagnosed soon enough, or it is misdiagnosed as other noncancerous conditions of the prostate: